rkitover/vimpager/markdown_src/vimpager.md

 your `runtimepath`, then the `Page` command is available from normal vim sessions, and it is also available when invoking the vimpager script.

+If your global `keywordprg` is set to `man` or `:Man`, which is the default, the plugin will reset it to `:Page!\ -t\ man` to page man pages in a new tab.
+See the example below for how to set this for other file types.

 You may want to add something like the following to your `.vimrc` to enable the mapping to turn on less mode: